Slaughter16/Proxmox-Networking-Lab/Troubleshoot/README.md

 - DNS resolution restored on all VLAN clients

 - Pi-hole successfully reached upstream servers

+8 screenshots of success

+###